TrainzC99/AoC2024/README.md

 I guess I am waking up early.
 You know ...
 "Rise and shine, Mr. Freeman ... rise and shine" ... "early bird catches the worm" ... so on and so forth.

+- I have jsut opened the problem, let's see what it is about.
 -